 In January 2020 a government funded period equality scheme was launched in England, meaning that state schools and colleges in England could now order free period products for students.
 Reusable products such as the Mooncup® are also available.

 Years of austerity and the financial fallout from the corona-virus is likely to push more women in the UK into poverty, including period poverty.
 However, in the countries sometimes described as the Global South, the problem is unfortunately likely to get even greater.

 What are we doing to help on World Menstrual Hygiene Day?

 At Mooncup Ltd we are proud to support menstrual health projects globally.
 We are working with many programmes, charities and not-for-profits both in the UK and globally.
 Some recent examples have included continuing to support girls’ education in Kenya and Sierra Leone through several charities.

 “These reusable, safe, and sanitary menstrual cups mean the girls won’t miss school one week a month for a lack of expensive pads.
 These cups represent freedom.”

-In 2019 we took part in a pilot project with Adventure Aid distributing the Mooncup to girls in an orphanage in Southern India.
+We are taking part in a pilot project with Adventure Aid distributing the Mooncup to girls in an orphanage in Southern India.
 We have also provided Mooncup menstrual cups to healthcare workers in Venezuela through the charity Healing Venezuela.